zpaolo11x/Arcadeflow-AM-Theme/README.md

 - "Context Menu Button" : Setup the button to use to recall game info and actions context menu
 - "Rows in horizontal layout" : Number of rows to use in 'horizontal' mode
 - "Rows in vertical layout" : Number of rows to use in 'vertical' mode
+- "Smooth shadow" : Enable smooth shadow under game title and data in the GUI
 - "Screen rotation" : Select a persistent screen rotation option
 - "Frosted glass" : Add a frosted glass effect for menu backgrounds
+- "Custom resolution WIDTHxHEIGHT" : Define a custom resolution for your layout independent of screen resolution

 THUMBNAILS
 - "Aspect ratio" : Chose wether you want cropped, square snaps or horizontal and vertical snaps